-This circular (part linear) walk starts at the Lyon Hall in Hodnet (free parking).
-The walk sets out up Hearne Lane and then climbs higher across fields to the crest of the hill with a panoramic view of the North Shropshire countryside.
-Walkers can then follow Long Lane down into Wollerton; and from there the route follows pavements around Wollerton or a field path across its middle, to an unsuual brick animal pound.
-This is close to Wollerton Old Hall and walkers then have the choice of following the old railway line back to Hodnet or following a longer route – which crosses over the bypass.
+This circular walk starts at the Lyon Hall in Hodnet.
+The walk leaves Hodnet and climbs through fields to provide a panoramic view of the North Shropshire countryside.
+You then follow a lane down to Wollerton; and from there the route follows pavements around Wollerton or a field path across its middle, to an unsuual brick animal pound.
+This is close to Wollerton Old Hall, after which the route takes the old railway line back to Hodnet.

 Walk 3: Hodnet to Marchamley – ‘Permissive Path Walk’

-Starting again at the Lyon Hall (free parking), this circular (part linear) walk heads first through the top part of the village, before turning right at the ‘Rocking Horse Shop’ and going up the hill to Marchamley.
-About two-thirds of the way up the hill is the start of the ‘Permissive Path’, created a few years ago, which runs along the edge of the field to the outskirts of Marchamley.
+Starting again at the Lyon Hall, this linear (part circular) walk heads through the top part of Hodnet village before going up the hill to Marchamley.
+About two-thirds of the way up the hill is the start of the ‘Permissive Path’, created a few years ago, which runs along the edge of a field to the outskirts of Marchamley.
 From this path there is an impressive view of the area towards Telford and the Wrekin.
-Those looking for a short walk can turn around at Marchamley or down Long Lane, which provides a further viewpoint, to return across fields to the Lyon Hall.
+Those looking for a short walk can turn around at Marchamley, or extend the walk down Long Lane, which provides a further viewpoint, to return across fields to the Lyon Hall.

 Walk 4: Around Hodnet – ‘History Walk’

-This walk follows no fixed route, but the leaflet identifies various buildings/places of historic interest to be found in the village of Hodnet.
-Some of these are located in the grounds of Hodnet Hall and can only be accessed on the days the grounds are open to visitors (details on the Hall’s own website – see below).
+This walk follows no fixed route, but identifies various buildings/places of historic interest to be found in the village of Hodnet.
+Some of these are located in the grounds of Hodnet Hall and can only be accessed on the days the grounds are open to visitors (details on the Hall’s own website).

-Originating in Anglo Saxon times, the village became more important with the building of a Norman castle, now just a mound obscured by trees.
-Today its character is enhanced by a large number of 16th & 17th century timber-framed, black and white buildings.
+Originating in Anglo Saxon times, the village became important with the building of a Norman castle, but now just a mound obscured by trees.
+Its character is enhanced by a large number of 16th & 17th century timber-framed, black and white buildings.
 Originally these were thatched, but now just one such roof remains.